Semrush helps you:

 If implementing these strategies doesn’t yield the desired results, it’s crucial to delve deeper into your site’s technical aspects.

-Tools like Google PageSpeed Insights can identify specific issues affecting your page speed so you can tackle them individually.
+Tools like Google PageSpeed Insights can identify specific issues affecting your page load time so you can tackle them individually.

 Google PageSpeed Insights – Backlinko